Generic Name: Acetaminophen

 FDA Drug Category: B

-There was a Norwegian study which showed that children exposed to long-term uses of acetaminophen for more than 28 days had "substantially adverse developmenal outcomes at 3 years of age".
-So untiil more information is available, long-term use of acetaminophen in pregnancy is not recommended.
+There was also a Norwegian study which showed that children exposed to long-term uses of acetaminophen for more than 28 days had "substantially adverse developmental outcomes at 3 years of age".
+So until more information is available, long-term use of acetaminophen in pregnancy is not recommended.
 Pregnant women with liver disease, kidney disease or anemia should consult a physician before using acetaminophen during pregnancy.

 Pregnant women should take as little acetaminophen as possible to treat mild pain, moderate pain or fever, as directed by a physician.
 The maximum allowed dose is 4,000 mg per day.
 Consuming in excess of 4,000 mg per day can lead to kidney damage, liver damage or anemia.

 Trying To Conceive (TTC)

 Like most other medications, Tylenol or acetaminophen should only be used when indicated and according to instructions.

 There is no increased risk of miscarriage or fetal/maternal death associated with using the medication according to package instructions.